marcelee0713/Celcious/README.md

 I also struggle sometimes with keeping up.
 But I don't want to be comfortable, and I will never stop learning.

 Thank you, for this challenging journey.

+## UPDATE

+July 4, 2023

+I have done a lot of stuff in this, especially with the add to cart functionality and <b>normalization of the database tables</b> and <b>middleware</b>.

+But I might not be that active on this repository, and now for this <b>life update</b>.

+I have to learn Unity.
+Even though I hate it, I have no other choice but to do a project for 10 months just for the <b>Capstone Project I & II</b>.

+I'll try as much as I can to at least make a commit on this project.
+Because I really need to show this off on my <b>Portfolio</b>.